siwakasen/tourism-microservices/README.md

 In production, I use *Nginx* as a load balancer to distribute traffic between service instances.
 This setup allows for better scalability and fault tolerance.
-I’m not using Kubernetes yet since everything runs on a single server, but I may consider it for future projects that require more complex scaling.

 ---